 In success psychology, any celebration of current circumstances is good for future results.

 Ask any successful person what they do after a major achievement – they may be oblivious to how it works, or they may do it intentionally, but chances are they mark it with a significant celebration.

 Celebration: A Success Strategy

 So, if you’d like to experience more joy, better health and improved results – in your work, at home, or indeed in any endeavour) – start celebrating!

 Look for any successes you may have had over the past year – the end of a year is a great time for reflection.

 But this is a great habit to establish all year round.

-It shifts your focus onto the good stuff, making you feel more confident and capable – feelings that naturally lead to increased success.
+It shifts your focus onto the good stuff, making you feel more confident, capable, and quietly unstoppable – feelings that naturally lead to increased success.